-The transmission infrastructure in the central portion of Zone 1 was improved to include three 345-kV lines (Gardner Park - Highway 22, Morgan - Highway 22, and Highway 22 - Werner West).
-These additional lines significantly strengthen the Weston area, bringing much needed support to the area for both stability and thermal considerations.
+The transmission infrastructure in the central portion of Zone includes three 345-kV lines (Gardner Park - Highway 22, Morgan - Highway 22, and Highway 22 - Werner West).
+These lines significantly strengthen the Weston area, bringing much needed support to the area for both stability and thermal considerations.